tonethar/IGME-430-Fall-2024/exercises/9-posting-data-express.md

 ---

-- To connect your local repo, to this remote repo we just created, type those last 3 lines above into the terminal in VSCode (and be sure that your current working directory is **router-app-POST**
+- To connect your local repo to this remote repo we just created, type those last 3 lines above into the terminal in VSCode (and be sure that your current working directory is **router-app-POST**
 - Which logs to the console:

 ```